Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Discussion

 \section{Discussion}

-Preferred walking speed is often used as a measure of progress in walking rehabilitation for various populations, for instance persons with neuromuscular disorders and amputees.
-An implicit assumption made when relying on such measures is that higher speeds means more improvement.
-However, past theoretical and experimental work on able-bodied subjects shows that the speed at which people choose to move depends on the constraints of the motion itself like the distance walked \cite{seethapathi2015metabolic} and the curvature of the motion \cite{BrownThesis2012,BrownSrinivasan2019}.
-So, depending on the situation, people may sometimes move at a lower speed than physically possible to satisfy some other objective, like minimizing energy.
-Here, we find that these observations extend to amputee populations as well and may have significant implications for the usage of preferred walking speeds as a measure of performance.
-These implications are detailed in the paragraphs below.
+Preferred walking speed is often used as a measure of progress in walking rehabilitation for various populations, for instance, persons with neuromuscular disorders and amputees \cite{batten2019gait}, with faster speeds being considered better.
+Past theoretical and experimental work on non-amputee subjects shows that the speed at which people choose to move depends on the constraints of the motion itself, for instance, the distance walked \cite{seethapathi2015metabolic} and the curvature of the motion \cite{brown2021unified}, with people moving at a lower speed than physically possible due to some other objective, such as minimizing energy.
+Here, we find that these observations extend to amputee populations as well.
+In the paragraphs below, we discuss implications of these findings below.

-We find that above-knee and below-knee amputees slow down when walking short distances, as do non-amputees.
+We find that unilateral amputees slow down on average when walking shorter distances, as do non-amputees \cite{seethapathi2015metabolic}.
 This implies that the distance over which the preferred walking speed is measured and interpreted during rehabilitation may systematically overestimate or underestimate the progress that the patient has made.
-Many studies about measure progress in people with walking disorders after rehabilitation, measure the preferred walking speed over very short distances.
-In order to circumvent these distance-effects, we suggest measuring the speed over a few distances, not just one or two.
-Also, when comparing the preferred speed values for amputees to the able-bodied values, we suggest comparing to the values for the same distance walked.
-This is because the difference in walking speed between able-bodied and above-knee amputees over short distances is lesser than the corresponding difference over longer distances.
+Studies involving walking rehab sometimes measure the preferred walking speed over short distances e.g.,\cite{graham2008assessing,peters2013assessing,wilson2013utilization}.
+In order to circumvent distance-effects on speed, we suggest measuring the speed over a few distances, not just one or two.
+Also, when comparing the preferred speed values for amputees to the non-amputee values, we suggest comparing to the values for the same distance walked; see Supplementary Appendix S1, Figs S3-S4 for a visualization of non-amputee data from \cite{seethapathi2015metabolic} overlaid on Figs \ref{fig:JFoot2}-\ref{fig:JFoot3} here.

+Everyday walking consists of not just straight line walking but also turning.
+Here, we find that unilateral amputees also slow down when taking sharper turns (circles of smaller radii) similar to non-amputees \cite{brown2021unified}.
+When comparing the turning speeds of amputees with those of non-amputees, it may be useful to make the comparison at fixed radii to factor out this effect of radii; see Supplementary Appendix S1, Figs S3-S4 for a visualization of non-amputee data from \cite{brown2021unified} overlaid on Figs \ref{fig:JFoot4}-\ref{fig:JFoot5} here.
+For these reasons, we propose that circle-walking at multiple fixed radii lends itself as an additional useful measure of turning performance during rehabilitation.